La Verne Fire & Emergency Services

 City’s Recruitment Efforts

 Beginning in the middle of 2019, the City entered a stage of continuous recruitment to fully fill firefighter vacancies.
 Since that time, the City has hired 10 firefighters out of a department total of 36 full-time employees but still has yet to keep up with the vacancies created by employee departures.
 The predominant loss of personnel has been to larger agencies and most notably Los Angeles County.
 While the City Council has committed additional dollars toward employee salaries in order to be more competitive, larger agencies generally offer additional desirable opportunities for employees compared to La Verne.
-The recent retirement of a fire engineer coupled by two firefighter’s accepting offers with another agency, will only continue to affect the City’s efforts in fully staffing the department.
+The recent retirement of a fire engineer coupled with two firefighters accepting offers from another agency will only continue to affect the City’s efforts in fully staffing the department.

 Status of Fire Chief Recruitment

 The City originally began recruitment for a permanent fire chief in early 2020 but later suspended those efforts due to discussions regarding the delivery service model options and challenges brought about by COVID-19.
 When the decision was made in February 2021 to postpone any final action until after the June 2022 election, recruitment efforts were restarted.

 The first round of assessment interviews was completed in mid-May 2021.
 Each candidate was interviewed with three separate panels - community, technical, and the La Verne Firefighters’ Association.
 Based on input from the panels, the second round of interviews were conducted in June 2021.

 The La Verne City Council approved Christopher Nigg as the new Fire Chief of the La Verne Fire Department (LVFD) on August 16, 2021, ending the over two-year hiatus of a permanent Fire Chief leading the department.
 (Learn more.)